How Hygienists Can Be the First Line of Defense Against Oral Cancer

 If your dental practice does not perform its own biopsy services, it is imperative to have a good relationship with your local periodontists, oral surgeons, oral pathologists, and ear, nose, and throat doctors (ENTs).
 The responsibility of cultivating these relationships often falls to the doctor, but hygienists can also advocate for this close working relationship to provide the best care to our patients.
 A referral to an ENT may be warranted for lesions in the tonsillar and posterior oropharyngeal area.

-To make it convenient and easy to access, hygienists may want to keep all referral slips in one place and have them organized by specialty (i.e., oral pathologist).
+To make it convenient and easy to access, hygienists may want to keep all referral slips in one place and organize them by specialty (i.e., oral pathologist, ENT).
 Referral slips can be kept in the operatory or at the front desk.

 To eliminate miscommunication, there should be an office protocol on who will fill out the referral slips and follow up with the patients to see if they’ve scheduled the recommended appointment.
 As we know, documentation is key, so it may be good practice to have the front desk scan a copy of the referral slip into the patient’s chart and document in the chart that a referral was given.